 LCC requires that Resident Directors have a minimum of a BA degree, preferably in any of the following areas: student development, residence life, higher education, counseling, etc. or have substantial experience with youth camps and youth programs.
 RAs can be current BA students; experience in ResLife and/or youth work is preferred, must have completed a minimum of two years of college.

 All SLI staff pay for their flight to

 Lithuania.
 Resident Directors will have a separate fully furnished

 apartment free of charge.
 Resident Assistants will get free housing in the

 student rooms.
 LCC also provides airport pick up upon arrival, orientation

 sessions, and working materials.
 We also provide bedding and dishes.
 The

 cost of living in Lithuania is not very high.
 You can check for grocery prices here.

-We are planning on a semi-normal summer and monitor the Governmental regulations on the arrival of foreigners to Lithuania.
-We carry on our usual recruitment.
-If(when) the border opens up, additional requirements for testing/vaccination/isolation will be communicated directly.
-More information can be found on the Ministry of the Foreign Affairs website.
+We are planning on a normal summer but will continue to monitor any governmental regulations on the arrival of foreigners to Lithuania.
+We do not anticipate any travel restrictions related to Covid-19 this summer.
+Current Covid-19 information can be found on the Ministry of the Foreign Affairs website.

 Press ESC key to exit